anicusan/AcceleratedKernels.jl/README.md

 ## 5. API Examples

-Here are simple examples using the AcceleratedKernels.jl algorithms to help you get started with it quickly; more details on the function arguments are given in the Manual [TODO link].
+Here are simple examples using the AcceleratedKernels.jl algorithms to help you get started with it quickly; more details on the function arguments are given in the [Manual](https://anicusan.github.io/AcceleratedKernels.jl).

 ### 5.1.
 Using Different Backends